unsigable/unsigable/README.md

 I am a Full Stack & M.A.D.
 Developer.

-- I’m contributing to frontend and backend for building web applications and telegram bots.
+- I’m contributing to frontend and backend for building web apps and telegram bots.
 - Exploring Algorythmic Traiding.
 - Keeping on studying.